lucashas27/lucashas27/README.md

 <br>
 I´m a Brazilian 19 y.o student in process of turning into a fullstack junior dev.
 Systems Analysis and Development student at Newton Paiva College.
+<br> 💻 You can see some of my projects on my github profile

 <br>